dongqi-DQ/WRF4PALM/README.md

 Development of WRF4PALM is based on WRF2PALM (https://github.com/ricardo88faria/WRF2PALM).

-A full documentation is still underconstruction, if you have any queries please contact the author.
+A full documentation is still under construction, if you have any queries please contact the author.

 **Contact: Dongqi Lin (dongqi.lin@pg.canterbury.ac.nz)**